Sexual Assault Defense Attorney

 Why Clients Choose Racine Defense

-People hire a defense lawyer because they want clarity and a real plan, not guesses.
-In high-stakes cases, you need a focused defense built around evidence and procedure.
+People hire a defense lawyer for clarity and a real plan, not guesses.

 What You Can Expect

-• A defense approach built around facts, not assumptions
+• A defense approach built around facts and procedure

-• A strategy that fits your goals and your life
+• A strategy that fits your goals and your family situation

 Frequently Asked Questions